aszx87410/huli-blog/source/_posts/en/dive-into-npm-supply-chain-attack.md

 allow-remote=none
 ```

-If using pnpm, update to the latest version, and when installing packages, add `--frozen-lockfile`.
+If using pnpm, just update to the latest version and that's all.

 If you want to be even safer, you can use the previously mentioned [sfw](https://socket.dev/features/firewall) to add an extra layer of protection.